Tarwp/Own_Project/README.md

 ## Hello, welcome to my portfolio

 My name is watcharapol Patisang.
+I am an entry level data analytic job seeker.
 This repository containing portfolio of data analysis and data science complete by me.